radiospiel/imgio/README.md

 ## Development

 * make sure you have ImageMagick install
-* imgio should work with both ruby 1.8.7 and 1.9.2
+* imgio should work with both ruby 1.8.7 and 1.9.2.
+The goliath mode needs ruby >= 1.9.2
 * bundler is used for dependency management, so use `bundle install` to fetch the needed dependencies
 * you can run the included tests with `rake test`